CADViewer/cadviewer-script-library/README.md

 6A: The executable /cadviewer/ax2024/linux/ax2023_L64__xx_yy_zz has full read, write and execute permissions for the owner  (chmod 755 or chmod 777)

-6B: The executable /cadviewer/ax2024/linux/ has full read, write permissions for the owner  (chmod 766 or chmod 777)
+6B: The executable /cadviewer/ax2024/linux/ has full read, write permissions for the owner  (chmod 777)

 6C: The php scripts in /cadviewer/php/ has full rights  (chmod 755)